ajitsingh98/Data-Science-Interview-Questions-Answers/tree_based_methods.md

 ---

-3. How do you prevent overfitting in a stacked ensemble?
+3. How do you prevent over-fitting in a stacked ensemble?

 ---